Arduino Nano Specifications/Functions

 |Rated Current per Pin||40mA/Pin|

-For the specifications of Arduino boards other than Arduino Nano, see the following article.
+For the specifications of Arduino boards other than Arduino Nano, please refer to the following article.

 Arduino Nano Fuctions